thorn18/mindbankchallenge/readme.md

 # mindbankchallenge
 INSTRUCTIONS:
 1. I have two executables in this file, first is PremadeDagChallenge, the second is RandomDagChallenge.
 The first uses a premade DAG I created myself, and is small but more comeplex(Meaning multiple nodes with no parents, more than one node can point to the same child).
 The latter will generate a Random DAG which will be less complex but will follow the rules of a dag and be unique enough to test against.
+2. If using PremadDagChallenge, refer to PremadeDags.PNG to see a visual representation of the DAG being tested.
+You must also modify the DAGSELECTION variable in this program to select one of the 4 dags to test.
 2. Answers to the Coding challenge you send Via the prompt can be found at the very bottom.